LibrariesHacked/api-librarydata/README.md

 ## Getting Started

 These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on deploying the project on a live system.

 ### Prerequisites